- slide 1 of 3

 - slide 3 of 3

 This is the first in a series of articles on how to incorporate interesting ESL lessons for teenagers into your curriculum year round.
+Use this link to find ESL summer activities.

 - Content from author's experience.